h4mm4d/ETL/README.md

      - A dataframe movies_with_ratings_df was created

 #### Create the Movie Database
-- this is the Load function of ETL where data was loaded into a database.
+- This is the Load function of ETL where data were loaded into a database.
-- Deliverrable here is Movies.png to show that data was sucessfully loaded
+- Deliverable here is Movies.png to show that data was successfully loaded

 ![movies.png](https://github.com/h4mm4d/ETL/blob/main/Resources/movies_query.PNG?raw=true)
 ![ratings.png](https://github.com/h4mm4d/ETL/blob/main/Resources/ratings_query.png?raw=true)